The Leapfrog Group on Tuesday released its fall 2022 Leapfrog Hospital Safety Grades, with around 30% of hospitals earning an "A" grade.

-For the fall 2021 report, Leapfrog assigned "A" to "F" letter grades to 2,901 general acute-care hospitals in the United States based on how effective the facilities were at preventing "medical errors, accidents, injuries, and infections that kill or harm patients," according to the company's press release.
+For its fall 2022 report, Leapfrog assigned "A" to "F" letter grades to 2,862 general acute care hospitals across the United States based on how well the facilities protected patients from "preventable medical errors, accidents, injuries, and infections," according to the organization's news release.

 The Leapfrog ratings, which are updated twice a year, focus on acute-care hospitals.
-The ratings do not cover facilities such as critical access hospitals, specialty hospitals, and federal hospitals because of a lack of sufficient data.
+The ratings do not cover facilities such as critical access hospitals, certain specialty hospitals, and federal hospitals because those facilities lack certain publicly available data.

 How hospitals performed

 Of the 2,862 hospitals included in the latest report:

 - 28% earned a "B" rating

 Across the country, the top ten states with the highest percentages of "A" ranked hospitals were:

 - New Hampshire

 - North Carolina